CapibaraZero/docs/docs/ir/emulate_signal.md

 You can find capibaraZero's IRDB at the following [link](https://github.com/CapibaraZero/resources/tree/main/IRDB)

+Contributions are welcome!
+If you capture a signal that are not available in capibaraZero's IRDB, you can upload it under the IRDB github repository by opening a pull request after forked the repo and uploaded the IR file under the right category.

 ## How to emulate an IR signal?

 - Go to the IR section